DoTheEvo/veeam-prometheus-grafana/README.md

 * [Official documentation](https://helpcenter.veeam.com/docs/backup/vsphere/backup.html)

 For Hyper-V / VMware.<br>
-Veeam has admin credentails for the hypervisor, it initiates the backup process at schedule, creates a snapshot of a VM, process the VM's data, copies them in to a repository.<br>
+Veeam has admin credentails for the hypervisor.
+It initiates the backup process at schedule, creates a snapshot of a VM, process the VM's data, copies them in to a repository, deletes the snapshot.<br>
-VM's data are stored in a single file, `vkb` for full backup, `vib` for incremental backup.<br>
+VM's data are stored in a single file, `vbk` for full backup, `vib` for incremental backup.<br>
 Veeam by default creates weekly
 [synthetic full backup,](https://helpcenter.veeam.com/docs/backup/vsphere/synthetic_full_hiw.html)
-which combines `vib` files in to a new standalone `vbk`.
+which combines previous backups in to a new standalone `vbk`.

 #### Fileshare backup